PCN seals 327 drug outlets in Jigawa – The Sun Nigeria

 The Pharmacists Council of Nigeria (PCN) says it has sealed 327 drug outlets in Jigawa over non-compliance with regulatory provisions.

-PCN Registrar Mr Elijah Mohammed, stated this in a statement giving the council’s September update.
+PCN Registrar, Mr. Elijah Mohammed, stated this in a statement explaining steps taken to safeguard the public against fake drugs.

-He explained that the PCN National Enforcement Team visited the state and sealed 327 Patent Medicine Shops and five illegal pharmacies.
+Mohammed said PCN National Enforcement Team visited the state and sealed 327 patent medicine shops and five illegal pharmacies.

 “The council’s continuous efforts is to ensure that the public is guaranteed good pharmaceutical environment, and PCN enforcement activities on illegal premises has been regular nationwide,’’ Mohammed said.